emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Network and devices modularity

 Networks and theirs devices are modular per design to cope with manufacturing and operationnal obvious constraints.
 Existing devices are going to be progressively replaced with eco-design products.
-Both will co-exist in the networks as there is a balance to find between the increase of the live duration of existing devices and their replacement with eco-design devices {{SUSTINS}}.
+Both will co-exist in the networks as there is a balance to find between the increase of the live duration of existing devices and their replacement with eco-design devices {{SUST-INS}}.

 The same approach will apply at the same time to individual devices: legacy devices will include progressively more and more eco-designed hardware ans sofware components.